Home Repairs near

 Qualifying scopes of work include repair and maintenance projects to address one or more of the following:

-- Building envelope (siding, soffit, fascia, roof penetrations, skirting)
+Building envelope (siding, soffit, fascia, roof penetrations, skirting).

-- Structural systems (foundation, stabilization, reinforcement of
+Structural systems (foundation, stabilization, reinforcement of

-structural elements, masonry) - Non-compliance with property maintenance code issues
+Non-compliance with property maintenance code issues.

-- Longevity (scraping, caulking, painting, flashing, gutter repair)
+Longevity (scraping, caulking, painting, flashing, gutter repair).

-- Safety (porch repair & decking, accessibility)
+Safety (porch repair and decking, accessibility).

 Click here for a program overview, eligibility requirements, and more.